University of Houston Law Center: History

 The University of Houston Law Center was founded in 1947 as the University of Houston College of Law, with an inaugural class consisting of 28 students and a single professor.
 The law school was housed in several locations on campus in its first few years—including temporary classrooms and the basement of the M.D.
 Anderson Library.
-The College of Law moved into its current facilities—located at the northeast corner of campus—shortly following its groundbreaking in 1969.
+The College of Law moved to the northeast corner of campus—shortly following its groundbreaking in 1969 and relocated to the newly established five-story, 180,000 square-foot John M. O'Quinn Law Building in the summer of 2022.

 In 1969, the college was renamed the Bates College of Law for Col. William B. Bates, former member of the University of Houston System Board of Regents and College of Law founding committee.
 Since 1982, the College of Law has been commonly referred to as the University of Houston Law Center.

 In 2005, the University of Houston Law Center opened its facilities to Loyola University New Orleans College of Law after it was severely damaged in Hurricane Katrina, hosting 320 of the Loyola's 800 students taught by 31 Loyola law professors, allowing the Loyola students' education to continue uninterrupted.

 Rankings

-The law school was tied for 50th in the 2016 U.S. News & World Report law school rankings.
-U.S. News also ranks the school in three specialties: second for health care law, seventh for intellectual property law, and sixth among part-time programs.

-In 2010, the school ranked 34th for number of alumni included on the Super Lawyers list.
-The National Law Journal reported that the Law Center ranked 29th for the percentage of its graduates hired as first-year associates at the nation's 250 largest law firms in 2013.
-In 2013, the influential law blog "Above the Law" ranked the school 35th on its "Above the Law Top 50 Law Schools List."

-The 2021 US News & World Report rankings named the University of Houston Law Center the 56th best law school in the United States.
+In 2025, U.S. News & World Report ranked UHLC tied for the 63rd best law school.

+In 2024, Law.com named UHLC as No. 23 Go-To Law School in the nation based on graduates gaining employment in the largest 100 law firms in the country.

+In 2024, PreLaw magazine recognized UHLC in Trial Advocacy, being one of 20 "A" schools on an "A+" to "A-" scale.

 Facts

-As of fall 2014, the law school reported a total enrollment of 732 students, and employs a total of 273 full- and part-time faculty on staff.
+As of fall 2023, the law school reported a total enrollment of 792 students and employed a total of 56 full-time and 178 part-time faculty on staff.

+Admissions

-For the class of 2016, the school received 2,208 applications, with 231 full-time and part-time students matriculating.
-The median undergraduate GPA among all students at the school is 3.47, and the median LSAT score was 159.
-The class of 2016 is 63.6 percent white and 43.9% female.
+For the class of 2023, the school received 3,232 applications and accepted 32.27% of applicants, with 24.83% of those accepted enrolling (233 full-time and 29 part-time students).
+The median undergraduate GPA among all students at the school was 3.72, and the median LSAT score was 161.
+The class of 2023 is composed of 44.3% minority and 53% female.

-Of the 2013 graduating class, 62% work in law firms, 23% in business and industry, 8% in government, 3% in public interest, and 2% as judicial clerks.
-The average school bar examination passage rate for the July 2013 was 88.02%.
+Tuition

-Annual tuition for the 2015–2016 full-time program is $29,784 for Texas residents and $43,044 for non-Texas residents.
-Annual tuition for the part-time program is $26,541 for Texas residents and $38,961 for non-Texas residents.
+Annual tuition for the 2023–2024 full-time program is $34,942 for Texas residents and $50,132 for non-Texas residents.
+Annual tuition for the part-time program is $31,079 for Texas residents and $44,309 for non-Texas residents.